greenorbitspace/hub/userguide/content/en/docs/glossary/p/pollution-plume-tracking.md

 ---
 title: Pollution Plume Tracking
 ref: pollution-plume-tracking
-description: 'Pollution Plume Tracking: The process of monitoring and analyzing the movement and dispersion of pollutants in the air or water, often using various detection methods and modeling techniques to understand the impact on the environment and public health.'
-notion_page_id: 214d6625-c679-8053-842c-fc52f608c5ce
+weight: 1
-exported_at: '2025-06-16T14:23:06.572659+00:00'
+exported_at: '2025-06-16T15:03:15.730140+00:00'
+definition: Pollution plume tracking refers to the methods and technologies used to monitor and analyze the dispersion of pollutants in the atmosphere or water bodies.
+  This process helps in understanding the movement and concentration of pollutants, enabling better management and mitigation strategies.
 tags:
+- sustainability
-- Research
+- tools
-category:
+id: GL190
+categories:
 - Space & Technology
-id: GL190
 ---